Lower Right Back Pain: Causes and Treatment

 Pain from fibroids can be treated with over-the-counter medications.
 Fibroids that cause other problems like severe pain or heavy menstrual bleeding might require treatment with uterine fibroid embolization (UFE), a procedure that cuts off the blood supply to the fibroid causing it to shrink.

-Myomectomy (the removal of a fibroid) or hysterectomy (the removal of the uterus) are surgical options to treat fibroids.
+Treatment: Myomectomy (the removal of a fibroid) or hysterectomy (the removal of the uterus) are surgical options to treat fibroids.

 Menstrual Disorders